gitforwork2/gitforwork.github.io/_posts/2016-12-20-H1b-extension-denied-What-are-my-options.md

 - Change of status - become a dependent

 If your spouse has a valid non-dependent visa, you can apply for a change of status to become a dependent.
 For example, if your spouse is on H1b, then you could apply for H4.
-So, that atleast you have some breathing space.
-Though you cannot work, you will have time to rework your situation.
+So, that at least you have some breathing space.
+Though you cannot work, you will have time to figure out your situation.

 #### What happens to my status?
 Should I leave the country?
 Your are technically out of status as soon as you or your employer receives the hard copy of the denial notice.